dmhuehol/EnvAn-WN/README.md

 convection: current (5/31/17) version of MATLAB function to find relevant meteorological variables necessary to calculate basic properties relevant to convection and stability.
 Currently just a skeleton of code from Megan Amanatides's original script.

-myupdatefcn: CONVERTED INTO NEWTIP

 noseplotfind: current (6/14/17) version of MATLAB function to detect and display warmnoses.
 Currently displays TvP, Tvz, and skew-T charts.
 See "to be added" section near end of help for features which will be added in the near future.
 Updated 6/14/17 to reflect the complete splitting of warmnose analysis duties to nosedetect, standardize funciton format, and fix freezing temperature.

-WarmNoseMain: current (6/19/17) version of MATLAB script where issues with the altitude plots are being worked out.
-Will be removed once all issues are worked out, and functionality will be folded into wnaltplot.
-Currently contains working code for years and totals.
-Will be removed soon; still in the process of collapsing into wnaltplot and wnaltyearplot.
+WarmNoseMain: REMOVED, all functionality has been folded into wnaltplot and wnaltyearplot.

 Nonfunctional: